benhowell/benhowell.github.com/_drafts/invocation-matters.md

 #### Fundamentally Speaking
-Function invocation forms the scaffolding between our otherwise disparate bits of code (provided we're [separating our concerns][2]) allowing us to compose solutions to problems with software.
-I will be using the term "invocation" and/or "call" throughout the article rather loosely and both responsive and reactive methods of executing functions are encompassed by these terms for the purpose of this article.
+Invocation forms the scaffolding between our otherwise disparate bits of code (provided we're [separating our concerns][2]) allowing us to compose solutions to problems with software.
+When I say "invocation", I'm talking about you, the omnipresent programmer, invoking something or otherwise the mechanics of kicking some action off in code.
+Therefore the term "invocation" and/or "call", for the purposes of this article will cover both responsive and reactive methods of executing functions.
 I'll also be referring to functions, however the same arguments can be applied to <span markdown="span">methods[^1]</span> as well.
 <br/>
 <br/>